ScottLogic/blog/_posts/2026-03-05-microsoft-agent-framework-powering-up-your-agentic-teammate.md

 Future growth here is pretty big as we could add many more scenarios that the agent handles, change job role, remove user etc - if it gets too much then simply plug in a couple of other agents as necessary.

 ### IT Agent
-This agent handed the request off to a human, the flow required that the user was initially created for the business and we had this approved by IT and later replied by email to our agent (with the users 365 email address, again in free text).
+This agent handed the request off to a human.
+The onboarding flow required that the 365 user account was created by a human, so a request for IT to do this would be sent by email.
+This enabled the human operator to interact with the agent by replying to the email with the new users 365 email address.

 The IT Agent performed entity extraction to get the user's name, job role and line manager.